-c.
-ERA Interim reanalysis data
+2.3 | ERA interim reanalysis data

-Atmospheric conditions prior to the 3-hourly rainfall extremes (atmospheric precursors) are extracted from the European Centre for Medium-range Weather Forecasts (ECMWF) Interim reanalysis (ERA Interim), a state of the art reanalysis system covering the period 1979-present (Dee et al. 2011).
-A fixed configuration of the ECMWF atmospheric model is observationally constrained using 4-dimensional data assimilation.
-We considered 0.75×0.75 degree latitude/longitude resolution 6-hourly data, extracting dewpoint temperature (Td), pressure at mean sea level (PMSL), surface evaporation (E), geopotential height at 200 hPa (Z200), column-integrated water vapour (CWV) and column integrated horizontal water vapour transport (IVT) calculated from the eastward and northward components as:
+Atmospheric conditions prior to the 3-hourly rainfall extremes (atmospheric precursors) were extracted from the European Centre for Medium-range Weather Forecasts (ECMWF) Interim reanalysis (ERA Interim), a state of the art reanalysis system covering the period 1979-present (Dee et al., 2011).
+A fixed configuration of the ECMWF atmospheric model was observationally constrained using 4-dimensional data assimilation.
+We considered $0.75 \times 0.75^{\circ}$ latitude/longitude resolution 6-hourly data, extracting dew point temperature (Td), pressure at mean sea level (PMSL), surface evaporation (E), geopotential height at 200 hPa (Z200), column-integrated water vapour (E00) and column integrated horizontal water vapour transport (E10) calculated from the eastward and northward components as:

+$$WVT = \sqrt{\left(\frac{1}{g}\int{p_s}^0 qudp\right)^2 + \left(\frac{1}{g}\int{p_s}^0 qvdp\right)^2},$$ (1)

-$$IVT = \sqrt{\left(\frac{1}{g} \int{p_s}^0 qu \, \mathrm{d}p\right)^2 + \left(\frac{1}{g} \int{p_s}^0 qv \, \mathrm{d}p\right)^2},\tag{1}$$ where g is acceleration due to gravity, p is atmospheric pressure, p_s is surface pressure, q is specific humidity, u is eastward wind and v is northward wind.
-CWV and IVT are useful measures of total atmospheric water vapour and its horizontal transport that have previously been linked with heavy rainfall events (Lavers et al. 2011; Gimeno et al. 2014).
+where g is acceleration due to gravity, p is atmospheric pressure, p_s is surface pressure, q is specific humidity, u is eastward wind and v is northward wind.
+CWV and WVT are useful measures of total atmospheric water vapour and its horizontal transport that have previously been linked with heavy rainfall events (Lavers $et\ al.$, 2011; Gimeno $et\ al.$, 2014).

-d.
-Evaluation of heaviest rainfall events
+2.4 | Evaluation of heaviest rainfall events

-Following the additional quality control checks, each extreme 3-hour duration summer rainfall event was matched with the daily mean atmospheric conditions using the variables extracted from ERA Interim on the days leading up to the event.
-Anomalies were subsequently computed by subtracting the pentad climatology centred on the calendar day and these are formed into composites across 25 or 200 of the most intense rainfall events up to 9 days prior to each event.
+Following the additional quality control checks, each extreme 3-hr duration summer rainfall event was matched with the daily mean atmospheric conditions using the variables extracted from ERA Interim on the days leading up to the event.
+Anomalies were subsequently computed by subtracting the pentad climatology centred on the calendar day and these were formed into composites across 25 or 200 of the most intense rainfall events up to 9 days prior to each event.
 The region 30°W-10°E, 40-60°N is assessed in detail with a wider North Atlantic region also considered.

-Where multiple events occur in a single day the heaviest event is retained (Section 2a) for each of the regions considered (WSNI, ES, NWEW, EE, SWEW, SEE; defined in Table 1): For all POT3 events, 37% of WSNI events are retained while for the remaining regions between 10% (SEE, EE) and 23% (ES) of daily events are retained.
+Where multiple events occurred in a single day the heaviest event was retained (Section 2.1) for each of the regions considered (WSNI, ES, NWEW, EE, SWEW, SEE; defined in Table 1).
+For all POT3 events, 37% of WSNI events were retained while for the remaining regions between 10% (SEE, EE) and 23% (ES) of daily events were retained.
 This makes sense as in the more sparsely gauged and geographically complex WSNI and ES regions, each rainfall event or associated events affect fewer separate sites.
-In other regions, synoptic events leading to heavy rainfall are often large-scale in nature and affect multiple gauging sites,
+In other regions, synoptic events leading to heavy rainfall are often large-scale in nature and affect multiple gauging sites, particularly where in close proximity.
+Removing events occurring on the same day ensures that atmospheric precursors associated with events affecting multiple gauges in a single day are not given extra weight when composites are computed over multiple events (i.e., the events are independent).